-Fires are easier to put out and student behavior is the same way.
-If bullying behavior is intolerable to you at any level, then recognize the early signs the first few days/weeks of school and jump on it hard.
+Small fires are easier to put out and student behavior is the same way.
+If you don’t tolerate bullying behavior, then recognize the early signs in the first few days/weeks of school and jump on it hard.
 It won’t pass, the behavior will not change, and the students are testing to see what they can get away with.
-Don’t allow the student(s) to build up the inertia (confidence) of getting away with it before you act.
+Don’t allow the student(s) to build up the inertia (confidence) of getting away with poor behavior before you act.
 If crude jokes or at least inappropriate jokes are on the menu for one student, then redirect them immediately.
 Jokes in poor taste mutate into inappropriate jokes and one day they'll just turn flat out obscene.
 The student slid right by your high water mark and because you didn't recognize the warning signs.

-Take some time to discover what really sets you off.
-What kind of behavior are you allowing but ultimately sends you through the roof?
-It may be student behavior isn't that bad, but to foster discussion you allow students to interrupt, talk down, and generally disrupt the conversation but the class is going well so you let it slide.
+Discover what really sets you off.
+What student behavior do you allow but ultimately sends you through the roof?
+It may be their behavior isn't that bad, but to foster discussion you allow students to interrupt, talk down, and generally disrupt the conversation but the class is going well so you let it slide.
 All these behaviors seem minor but these actions are the first steps to creating new habits in your class when their poor behavior isn’t corrected.
-Another example, you already know that you are a poor organizer and a series of poorly planned events/classes/activities really have you frustrated with the behavior of your students.
-It only takes one student having a bad day to trigger the anger you've built up over that last few weeks.
+Another example, you already know that you are a poor organizer and a series of lackluster events/classes/activities really have you frustrated with the behavior of your students.
+It only takes one student having a bad day to trigger a pile of anger you built up over that last few weeks.

-It could be you feel rushed or overwhelmed and that there's no time to accomplish everything your chapter needs.
-The stress alone from that feeling will suck the life right out of you.
+Are you rushed or overwhelmed with no time to accomplish everything your chapter needs?
+The stress alone these feelings will suck the life right out of you.
 Students know you are stressed and they want to test how that stress level impacts your behavior.
 How can you minimize the stress of running a chapter?
 One word: delegate.
 There are tasks that your best students can do for you.
-It doesn't have to be anything big even delegating the smallest stuff can feel like a huge relief to just not have to do one extra task.
+It doesn't have to be anything big, even delegating the smallest actions be a huge relief to just not have to do one extra task.
 All you have to do is manage them.
 After reading this you say "But it's easier to do it myself than having to check up on them and fix their mistakes."
 I agree completely, but you have to learn how to delegate better and students have to learn how to listen, follow instructions, pay attention to the task, and review their results based on their instructions they were given.
 This is a life lesson for you and the student.
 You'll get better at delegating and they will get better at completing individual tasks like they will do in their first job.
 Allow yourself to grow and develop this skill and you will find that you've created another method to impact students.